How To Make Cooking With Your Children Enjoyable

 These days, gobbling down meals can feel like an Olympic sport.
 Research commissioned by Highland Spring showed that on average, families spend 34 minutes together each day.

 Carving out time to cook nutritious, home cooked meals is for many families a huge undertaking.

 Children might have cooking lessons at school but it’s a good idea to get them excited about cooking in the kitchen at home.

-“I’m going to be brutally honest.’ says mum of three Bethan, ‘I loathe cooking with my kids.
+“I’m going to be brutally honest.’ says mum of three Bethan, ‘I loathe cooking with children.
 This is when I discover the side of me that’s a bit of a control freak.

 My eight-year-old can make his own omelette and the younger two only seem interested in mixing and pouring and then wander off – my kids might enjoy it, but I don’t!”

 Experienced mum Vanessa suggests that not feeding older children might make them cook for themselves!

 Hannah has a six-year-old and a three-year-old and says, “I generally get them to help with stuff that is mainly weighing and mixing ingredients, such as a homemade meatloaf.
 We also make very simple banana and oat bites”